 - A Phase III Study of Nivolumab Immunotherapy versus Placebo to Treat High-Risk Urothelial Cancers after Surgery

-- A Study of Presurgical Atezolizumab Immunotherapy with Gemcitabine and Cisplatin in Patients with Metastatic Bladder Cancer
+- A Study of Presurgical Atezolizumab Immunotherapy with Gemcitabine and Cisplatin in Patients with Muscle-Invasive Bladder Cancer

 Most major health insurers offer plans that include MSK as one of their in-network providers.
 If MSK is in-network, it means all our doctors are too.
 Medicaid and New York State Medicare also provide benefits for care at MSK.Learn more